aramperes/onetun/README.md

 It reads the destination address, re-encrypts the IP packet using the matching peer's public key, and sends it off to the peer's UDP endpoint.

-The remote peer receives the encrypted IP and decrypts it.
+The peer receives the encrypted IP and decrypts it.
 It can then read the inner payload (the TCP segment), forward it to the server's port, which handles the TCP segment.
-The server responds with `SYN-ACK`, which goes back through the peer's local WireGuard interface, gets encrypted, forwarded to the WireGuard endpoint, and then finally back to onetun's UDP port.
+The TCP server responds with `SYN-ACK`, which goes back through the peer's local WireGuard interface, gets encrypted, forwarded to the WireGuard endpoint, and then finally back to onetun's UDP port.

 When onetun receives an encrypted packet from the WireGuard endpoint, it decrypts it using boringtun.